alvaroaguirre/alvaroaguirre.github.io/index.md

 I previously spent a year working at Amazon, based in Madrid.
 I was a Project Manager for Kindle Direct Publishing and led various projects that involved diving deep into data to solve problems or improve processes.
 Most of the projects involved a mix of SQL, VBA, Amazon Redshift, HTML, DaraWarehousing.
 Some of them were:
 * Developed internal tools for making data-driven decisions and negotiating with publishers.
-* Analyzed patterns in data and developed a system to detect fraud and abuse in Kindle Unlimited at a global scale (coolest project but can't talk about any details...)
+* Analyzed patterns in data and developed a system to detect fraud and abuse in Kindle Unlimited at a global scale/
 * Owned Business Intelligence for the 2018 Storyteller Contests in EU (France, Spain, UK, Germany).
 I aligned and defined the data structure, developed the code that would feed the landing pages and automatically generate weekly reports.
 * Redesigned and built a new system of reporting for Kindle in Spain, the US and Mexico.
 * I also organized several training sessions to teach employees how to dive deep into data.
 These included a crash course in SQL programming and how to formulate interesting questions for our business units and answer them with data.
 I developed all the material and taught the courses.